-- Volunteer for a minimum of 20 hours each year and report that activity to the Master Gardener Program staff using the online Volunteer Reporting System (VRS). - 2.
-Complete and report a minimum of 10 hours of continuing education using VRS. - Submit any forms required for annual renewal as a volunteer with SDSU Extension, according to SDSU Extension policy. - 4.
-Consent to any screenings required per SDSU Extension volunteer policies.
+- Volunteer for a minimum of 20 hours each year and report that activity to the Master Gardener Program staff using the online reporting system. - Complete and report a minimum of 10 hours of continuing education using the online reporting system.

+Table 1 - Steps to SDSU Extension Master Gardener Certification